stackbit-projects/my-blog-85ada/content/pages/posts/fox-village-in-japan.md

   sanctuaries.
 excerpt: >-
   Systematic trading is a fascinating and deep subject.
 Languages that dominate this space include Python, C#, and C/C++.
-Unfortunately there's not yet been many libraries developed yet for the Elixir and Rust programming languages.
+Unfortunately, Elixir fans will feel left out in the cold, as there's not many trading libraries available yet, and...
 date: '2020-01-11'
 thumb_img_path: /images/behnam-norouzi-mp11_hrQXf8-unsplash-crop.jpeg
 thumb_img_alt: A red fox sitting on a meadow